 If you’re a recovering addict, is it okay to smoke pot when it isn’t really pot?

 Does getting high off of fake marijuana mean you’ve relapsed?
-Most would answer no – it’s not okay to smoke fake pot, and yes – using it to get high means you’ve relapsed.
+Most would answer no, it’s not okay to smoke fake pot.
+To the second point, most would answer yes, using spice to get high means you’ve relapsed.
 But for lots of addicts, fake pot – better known as spice – represents a way to get high without really doing drugs.
 It’s a way to cheat in recovery.

 The problem is that experimenting and cheating with spice can lead to a full-blown spice addiction.
 For recovering addicts, spice addiction is a real danger.
 If an addict is in denial about their problem, they can see spice as a legitimate way to get high without doing any “real” drugs.
 When they become dependent on spice, they’ve developed a spice addiction, whether they want to admit it or not.
 Many times, they don’t want to admit that spice use is a problem because it’s a “fake” drug.